What is Telegraph Fantasy Football?

 How is Telegraph Fantasy Football different from other fantasy games?

 Telegraph Fantasy Football is the most simplistic of fantasy football games due to the limited point-scoring rules.
-There are no captains, no bonus system and 40 transfers to use for the whole season.
+There are no captains, a limited bonus system and 40 transfers to use for the whole season.
 Knowing where to focus your budget and disciplined transfer play are the keys to success.

 How to Win at Telegraph Fantasy Football